 The specific USM Requirements for a Minor in Economics listed within the Requirements tab above are valid only if:

-- You are presently considering applying to USM for admission to pursue a baccalaureate degree
+- You are presently considering applying to USM for admission during this current academic year/catalog edition to pursue a baccalaureate degree

 - You are/were a newly matriculated USM student during this current academic year/catalog edition

-- You are currently a matriculated USM student, you have declared the Minor in Economics, and you have formally elected this current academic year catalog edition (or intend to) by offically notifying the USM Registrar of your intention.
+- You are currently a matriculated USM student and you have formally declared the Minor in Economics during this current academic year/catalog edition by offically notifying the USM Registrar of your intention.

 OTHERWISE, please refer to the USM undergraduate catalog edition that corresponds with your USM "Requirement Term."
 You may access previous USM catalog editions online at the following URL address: